-This is a post from my Just As I Am – An Experiment in Self Acceptance blog from April 2, 2011, which talks about that sense many women in their 30s and 40s without children have that there’s something missing in their lives.
+For a flavour of how it felt for me being in the Baby Gap, read this post from my very first Just As I Am – An Experiment in Self Acceptance blog from April 2, 2011.
+It talks about that sense many women in their 30s and 40s without children have that there’s something missing in their lives.

 The Baby Gap